-(a) Upon admission/intake and when clinically warranted, the person and his/her parent, custodian or guardian, as appropriate, shall be informed of the agency's philosophy on the use of seclusion or restraint as well as of the presence of any agency policies and procedures addressing their use by the agency.
-Such policies and procedures shall be made available to the person and/or to his/her parent, custodian or guardian upon request.
+(a) Upon admission or intake and when clinically warranted, the person and his/her parent, custodian or guardian, as appropriate, shall be informed of the agency's philosophy on the use of seclusion or restraint as well as of the presence of any agency policies and procedures addressing their use by the agency.
+Such policies and procedures shall be made available to the person or to their parent, custodian or guardian upon request.

 Adult clients shall be offered the opportunity to give consent for the notification of their use to a family member or significant other.

-(5) Within twenty-four hours of the initiation of seclusion or restraint, the agency shall notify the following individuals:
+(5) Within twenty-four hours of the initiation of seclusion or restraint, the provider shall notify the following individuals:

-(a) For children/adolescents, the client's parent, custodian or guardian;
+(a) For children or adolescents, the client's parent, custodian or guardian;

-(b) For adults, the client's guardian, when applicable, or family or significant other when the client has given his/her consent for such notification.
+(b) For adults, the client's guardian, when applicable, or family or significant other when the client has given their consent for such notification.

-(6) Following the conclusion of each incident of seclusion or restraint, the client and staff shall participate in a debriefing(s).
+(6) Following the conclusion of each incident of seclusion or restraint, the client and staff shall participate in a debriefing.